MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/lsa-lookup-performance-counters.md

 > [!IMPORTANT]
 > Windows Server 2025 is in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

 Excessive Account Name and Account SID lookups can contribute to Active Directory performance degradation.
-Active Directory performance problems can result in a wide variety of symptoms including (but not limited to) user authentication prompts, outlook/exchange problems, slow logon, LDAP application timeouts and more.
+Active Directory performance problems can result in a wide variety of symptoms including (but not limited to) user authentication prompts, outlook or Exchange problems, slow logon, LDAP application timeouts and more.

-The top causes of excessive LSA Name/SID lookups usually include:
+The top causes of excessive LSA Name or SID lookups usually include:

-- The client LSA SID/Name Lookup Cache is too small, causing many name lookups to be sent to the domain controller repeatedly.
+- The client LSA Name or SID Lookup Cache is too small, causing many name lookups to be sent to the domain controller repeatedly.
 - An application sending repeated lookup requests that don’t resolve, causing them to be sent to the domain controller repeatedly.
 - Isolated names that don't contain a domain name portion and need to be sent to a remote domain controller across every trust resulting in delays.
 - Remote lookups taking a long time when DC has to request a lookup from cross-forest, which may contribute to the domain controller running out of RPC threads or building a queue at RPC level, resulting in failures, timeouts, and problems on the client application such as Exchange outages.

-It's important therefore to monitor performance of LSA name/SID lookups and adjust applications and configuration accordingly.
+Therefore, it's important to monitor performance of LSA Name/SID lookups and adjust applications and configuration accordingly.

 Beginning with Windows Server 2025, you can use Local Security Authority (LSA) performance counters to monitor the performance of LSA lookups.
 The LSA Lookups performance counter set consists of counters that measure performance of LSA Account name and SID lookups.
 These performances counters are available for both Windows client and Windows Server.
-See [LsaLookupNames function (ntsecapi.h)](https://learn.microsoft.com/windows/win32/api/ntsecapi/nf-ntsecapi-lsalookupnames) and [LsaLookupSids function (ntsecapi.h)](https://learn.microsoft.com/windows/win32/api/ntsecapi/nf-ntsecapi-lsalookupsids)for an explanation of the algorithm that's used when a name/SID needs to be translated.
+See [LsaLookupNames function (ntsecapi.h)](https://learn.microsoft.com/windows/win32/api/ntsecapi/nf-ntsecapi-lsalookupnames) and [LsaLookupSids function (ntsecapi.h)](https://learn.microsoft.com/windows/win32/api/ntsecapi/nf-ntsecapi-lsalookupsids) for an explanation of the algorithm that's used when a name/SID needs to be translated.

 LSA enforces security policies, handling user logins, authentication, and authorization processes.
 LSA verifies credentials when users attempt to access the system based on configured policies.
 LSA is also used to manage password changes and create access tokens that define permissions for available resources and operations.